MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 For every model, a study focused on finding the optimal hyperparameter.
 Especically XGBoost, Random Forest (RF), and ElasticNet models, where there are more hyperparameter such as
 * n_estimater
 * learining rate
-* or max_depth
+* max_depth
-* ...
+* random state...

  For linear, lasso and ridge regression there are few parameters to optimize (e.g. only alpha and random state), why the conductued hyperparameter tuning did barely have impact.These files contain the best parameter values discovered during the tuning process.
 These saved best_params can now be used in the model training phase.

  Whithin the Optuna Studies we optimized the hyperparamateres regarding the Root Mean Squared Error of the validation data set.
-For this reason, the model performance improved for all models on the validation set compared to no hyperparameter tuning.
+For this reason, the model performance pbviously improved for all models on the validation set compared to no hyperparameter tuning.
 Still, as there are very few data in validation and test data set, this does not necesarly lead into better perfomrance on the test data set.
 In the tables below it can be seen on  the Example of RF and XGBoost that even though Validatoin data set improved, the test performance did not improve.
 Overfitting on the validation data set could be a reason as well as the little data amount in the test and validation set.
 With our conecpt of [continous data scraping and retraining](#continuous-learning--retraining) this issue will be solved with rising data amount.

 For this reason we chose to use the models with no hyperparameter training, as the test results could not be improved.